vicharak-in/vicharak-docs/source/faq.rst

 1. Make sure you have the latest version of the RkDeveloptool installed on your PC.

-2. Make sure you have the mentoined `DriversAssistant <https://github.com/vicharak-in/rockchip-tools/blob/master/windows/DriverAssitant_v5.12.zip>`_ drivers installed on your PC.
+2. Make sure you have the mentioned `DriversAssistant <https://github.com/vicharak-in/rockchip-tools/blob/master/windows/DriverAssitant_v5.12.zip>`_ drivers installed on your PC.

 3. Uninstall old **RkDeveloptool** and **DriversAssistant** from your PC.
 Then install the latest version of **RkDeveloptool** and **DriversAssistant**.